-Regardless of actual expenses, the incentive amount cannot exceed the incentive amount you requested in your application.
+Regardless of actual expenses, the incentive amount cannot exceed the incentive amount approved by the Economic Development Commission.

 If documentation meets all requirements, the office will issue an incentive payment to the production company by electronic funds transfer within 45 days of approving the Certified Public Accountant report and other required documentation.